 - To print multiple images or all images: Select "DPOF Printing", and then press [SET].
 Selecting this option will print the images selected with the DPOF settings.
-See page 180 for more information. - You can toggle date stamping of the image on and off by pressing [BS].
+See page 182 for more information. - You can toggle date stamping of the image on and off by pressing [BS].
 The date stamp will be printed when "On" is indicated on the monitor screen.
 "On" indicates that date stamping is turned on.

-On the camera's monitor screen, use [▲] and [▼] to select "Print", and then press [SET].
+12. On the camera's monitor screen, use [▲] and [▼] to select "Print", and then press [SET].

 - This starts printing and displays the message "Busy....
 Please wait..." on the monitor screen.
 The message will disappear after a short while, even though printing is still being performed.
-Pressing any of the camera's buttons while printing is in progress will cause the message to reappear. - The print menu will appear when printing is complete. - If you selected "1 Image" in step 6, you can select another image for printing and then repeat this step to print. - After printing is complete, turn off the camera and then disconnect the USB cable from the camera.
+Pressing any of the camera's buttons while printing is in progress will cause the message to reappear. - The print menu will appear when printing is complete. - If you selected "1 Image" in step 11, you can select another image for printing and then repeat this step to print. - 13.
+After you are finished printing, press the USB cradle's [USB] button, and then turn off the camera.